oscarvargash/biol_550_2022/week_02/README.md

 What did you see?

-It turns out that this is also a compressed file, we can actually look at the file without decompressing it by:
+It turns out that this is also a compressed file. `*.gz` is a common tupe of compression in sequencing.
+Most bioiformatic programs can work with `*.gz` files, saving space in hard drives.
+We can look at the file without decompressing it by:

 ```
 zcat Diplostephium_azureum_R1_nrmap.fastq.gz | head